tcltk/tcl/doc/markdown/define.md

 [slot]{.ins} [Get]{.sub}
 : Returns a list that is the current contents of the slot, but does not modify the slot.
 This method must always be called from a stack frame created by a call to [oo::define][define] or [oo::objdefine][objdefine].
 This method *should not* return an error unless it is called from outside a definition context or with the wrong number of arguments.

-    The elements of the list should be fully resolved, if that is a meaningful concept to the slot.
+    [The elements of the list should be fully resolved, if that is a meaningful concept to the slot.]{version="TIP516"}

 *slot* **Resolve** *slotElement*
-: Returns *slotElement* with a resolution operation applied to it, but does not modify the slot.
+: [Returns *slotElement* with a resolution operation applied to it, but does not modify the slot.
 For slots of simple strings, this is an operation that does nothing, whereas for slots of classes, this maps a class name to its fully-qualified class name.
 This method must always be called from a stack frame created by a call to [oo::define][define] or [oo::objdefine][objdefine].
-This method *should not* return an error unless it is called from outside a definition context or with the wrong number of arguments; unresolvable arguments should be returned as is (as not all slot operations strictly require that values are resolvable to work).
+This method *should not* return an error unless it is called from outside a definition context or with the wrong number of arguments; unresolvable arguments should be returned as is (as not all slot operations strictly require that values are resolvable to work).]{version="TIP516"}

     Implementations *should not* enforce uniqueness and ordering constraints in this method; that is the responsibility of the **Set** method.
 A default implementation of this method (that just returns its *slotElement* argument) is provided in the [oo::Slot][Slot] class.